abflower/Pointed_name/README.md

 It manages exceptions like:

-empty field
-one letter input only
-already pointed names
-double names (joined with - )
+empty field, one letter input only, already pointed names, double names (joined with - ).